-Payables: For the purpose of Counterparty Default risk calculation, the commission payable directly related to the insurance receivables is netted off the insurance receivables.
-This is explained under section D.1 Assets and as a result the value for Insurance & Intermediaries payables is lower than its value under IFRS.
-This is also applied to the Payables (trade, not insurance) where payables related to the same counterparty are netted off.
+Insurance & intermediaries payables and Reinsurance payables: For the purpose of Counterparty Default risk calculation, the commission payable directly related to the insurance and reinsurance receivables is netted off the insurance and reinsurance receivables.
+This is explained under section D.1 Assets and as a result the values for Insurance & Intermediaries payables and Reinsurance payables are lower than their value under IFRS.